-Council officers have commissioned a public art directions paper from Monash University's School of Art, Design and Architecture (MADA) to provide an overview of contemporary public art practice in Australia and internationally.
+Council's current Public Art Policy was last updated in 2013.
+The new Public Art Policy and Framework has been developed following the commission of a directions paper from Monash University's School of Art, Design and Architecture (MADA).
+This paper provided an overview of contemporary public art practice in Australia and internationally.